Joe Dassin (Les Champs-Élysées)

-Joe Dassin (commonly called Les Champs-Élysées after its most famous track) is the third studio album by French musician Joe Dassin.
+Joe Dassin (commonly called Les Champs-Élysées after its most famous track) is the third studio album by American musician Joe Dassin.
 It was originally released in 1969 on the CBS Disques label.

 Commercial performance

 The album reached at least the top 10 in France (according to the chart that U.S. Billboard published in its "Hits of the World" section).